pbeaucage/AFL-hardware/LoaderV2Docs/InRobotModule.md

 * 3D Print the [AFL in-robot valve box](ValveBox.md){Qty: 1} and tap the two, 1/4"-20 threaded holes on the side.
 * Attach 2 [1/8" x 10-32 push connect fittings](Parts.yaml#PushConnectFitting1032){Qty: 6} to each of the 3 [low-flow solenoid valves](Parts.yaml#LowFlowSolenoidValve){Qty: 3} and tighten to engage the O-ring on the fitting.
 Do not use teflon tape on these threads; the O-ring is doing that job.
 * Insert the assembled valves into the box and thread their wires down through the grooves on the bottom into the "electronics area" on the rear of the box.
-It can be helpful to label one wire from each valve (these will be the negative terminal and will all be tied together).
+It can be helpful to label one wire from each valve (these will be the control/positive terminals; the 3 unlabeled wires are common and will all be tied together).
 >i **Note**
 >i These valves do not have a polarity, so you can just arbitrarily pick a negative wire.
 The Burkert "whisper valves" used for post-sample and piston vent *do* have polarity, and for those valves the black wire should be used as negative.
 * Take the [Burkert valve connector]{Qty: 1} and the [dangling RJ45 jack]{Qty: 1}, and fish the ends through the right side of the box into the connector space.
+It can be prudent to reduce the length of the Burkert connector to about 1 m to make it easier to connect to the electronics box.
+To make a dangling RJ45 jack, there are several options... easiest is to take a short length of hookup wire and terminate on pins 4 and 5 (center two) of the RJ45.
+Put negative/common on pin 5, and positive on pin 4.
+You can also cut a RJ11 or RJ45 extender in half, though you'd have to identify the wires...
 * Populate the [DB9M serial connector](Parts.yaml#DB9MConnector){Qty: 1} using the new leads according to the following pin diagram.
 You can terminate the wires using solder into a solder cup connector, but a screw terminal solution would be better.
     * Connector #1 - Electronics box to loader